 The moment you create an account with a major company (e.g. Google, Microsoft or Facebook) you begin feeding them data about your location, personality and preferences.
 Their algorithms will track your every click and data will be used for targeted ads or “relevant” posts.

 Thankfully, these companies — and most advertising firms — give you tools to opt out of personalized ad tracking.

-For example,l Google and Microsoft have account dashboards for privacy controls and for checking what they each know about you.
-Tap or click here for Google’s privacy controls, and here for Microsoft’s.
+For example, Google and Microsoft have account dashboards for privacy controls and for checking what they each know about you.
+Tap or click here to see what Microsoft knows about you.
 Google revamped its ad settings to make it easier for you to understand and limit ad tracking.

 Facebook also has options for turning off behavioral tracking to keep it from following you around the web.
 Tap or click here to find out more about it.
 The company is also currently auditing its third-party apps and they’re now more accessible to view and control.
 Tap or click here to see how.